lzwjava/blog-source/resume.md

 ### Freelancer, 2020.01 - 2021.11

-* Completed various software projects, including the development of a website for LED Sign (lvchensign.com) and contributions to the Enterprise WeChat integration of the online technical interview platform, ShowMeBug.
-Leveraged technologies such as Ruby, Ruby on Rails, Python, React, ElasticSearch, Docker, and Netty.
+* Completed various software projects, including the development of a website for LED Sign (lvchensign.com) and contributions to the Enterprise WeChat integration of the online technical interview platform, ShowMeBug, and developed a web scraper to collect trade data for a non-woven fabric company.
+Leveraged technologies such as Ruby, Ruby on Rails, Python, React, ElasticSearch, Docker, Selenium and Netty.
 * Authored and published technical blogs to share knowledge online, improved English proficiency through engaging with Netflix and literature, and enhanced problem-solving skills by tackling around 500 algorithm problems and participating in Codeforces competitions.
 * Gained a little of hands-on experience with big data and cloud-native technologies by exploring introductory tutorials and running examples for Spark, Hadoop, Kubernetes, and Docker.